Skip to main content

 Aims

-3. To strengthen the alignment between welfare benefits, debt, housing and discrimination advice services with other advice related services
+3. To strengthen the alignment between welfare benefits, debt and money, housing and homelessness, employment, immigration and discrimination advice services with other advice related services.

 Functions

-• Setting a broad set of principles/guidelines for local or regional advice networks and maintaining a close working relationship with these networks, ideally through dedicated officers
+• setting a broad set of principles/guidelines for local or regional advice networks and maintaining a close working relationship with these networks

 Code of conduct for members